rishighan/threetwo/README.md

 The recommended approach is to simply use `docker-compose` which spins up containers for the UI and all the associated microservices and data store.
 To do that:
+Make sure that you have `docker` and `docker-compose` installed.

 1. Clone this repo using `git clone https://github.com/rishighan/threetwo.git`
+2. Create an external docker network using `docker network create proxy`
-2. Run `docker-compose up --build -d`
+3. Run `docker-compose up --build -d`
-3. Note that the first time, the process could take up to 10 minutes
+4. Note that the first time, the process could take up to 10 minutes, since it is building containers for `threetwo`, `threetwo-import-service`, `comicvine-service`, `mongo`, `nats`, `nginx`

 However, for debugging and troubleshooting, you can run this app locally using these steps: